quoll/crg-turtle/README.md

 is more convenient for most Clojure applications.
 Keywords can be converted back into URIs using the prefix-map from the parser.

+## Java and Clojure

+While this project uses Beaver as the parser generator, the only Java code written for the project is the bare minimum to glue Beaver to the Clojure code that does the work.

 ## Installation